-The Company's share of loss in Tlou Energy Limited ("Tlou Energy") decreased in 2013 to \$225,470 compared to \$2,102,070 in 2012 because early in Q2 2013 the Company changed the accounting of its Tlou Energy investment from the equity method to a financial instrument classified as held-for-trading.
-The accounting change was implemented in accordance with IFRS and was a result of the Company no longer having significant influence over Tlou Energy.
-In particular, the Company's ownership in Tlou Energy decreased to less than 20% in Q2 2013.
-Assuming the Company's interest in Tlou Energy remains below 20%, the investment in Tlou Energy will continue to be accounted for as a portfolio investment with mark-to-market gains and losses being reported on the income statement.
+The Company's share of loss in Tlou Energy Limited ("Tlou Energy") decreased to nil in 2014 from \$225,470 for the three months ended March 31, 2013 because the Company changed the accounting of its Tlou Energy investment from the equity method to a financial instrument classified as held-for-trading in accordance with IFRS.
+The change was a result of the Company no longer having significant influence over Tlou Energy.
+In particular, the Company's ownership in Tlou Energy decreased to less than 20% in the second quarter of 2013.
+Assuming the Company's shareholding interest in Tlou Energy remains below 20%, the investment in Tlou Energy will continue to be accounted for as a portfolio investment with mark-to-market gains and losses being reported on the condensed consolidated statements of income and comprehensive income.